 The life and defection of Rudolf Nureyev has been covered several times in documentary and docudrama over recent years.
 Both 2015s BBC docudrama ‘Dance to Freedom’ and 2018s documentary ‘Nureyev’ offering perspectives on the man, his life and the art form he inhabited.
-White Crow therefore needed to add something new and fresh to the story of his life, and in a limited way it achieves this via David Hares nuanced adaptation of Julie Kavanagh’s biography of Nureyev.
+White Crow therefore needed to add something new and fresh to the story of his life.
+And in a limited way achieves this via David Hares nuanced adaptation of Julie Kavanagh’s biography of Nureyev.

-Performances are solid throughout, with first time actor and Ukrainian ballet dancer Oleg Ivenko giving a layered and compelling vision of Nureyev, that does not seek to romanticise his character; showing his flaws, his abruptness and passion for art and success, alongside his beauty and physical prowess.
-With Ivenko we see a vision of Nureyev as a man who refused to fit the society he belonged to, constantly pushing boundaries and challenging his own ability to shake off the poverty of his childhood.
-Nureyev’s sexuality is dealt with a nuanced manner, viewing his desire through art and imagery as well as physical relationships with both males and female’s who can further his understanding and abilities; his true desires sitting firmly in his art form rather than physical love or desire.
-His final choices in defection are based on his desire to further develop his understanding and talents, rather than emotional connections to friends, family or potential lovers.
+Performances are solid throughout, with first time actor and Ukrainian ballet dancer Oleg Ivenko giving a layered and compelling vision of Nureyev, that never seeks to romanticise his character.
+Showing his flaws, his abruptness and passion for art and success, alongside his beauty and physical prowess.
+With Ivenko we see a vision of Nureyev as a man who refused to fit the society he belonged to.
+Constantly pushing boundaries and challenging his own ability to shake off the poverty of his childhood.
+Nureyev’s sexuality is dealt with a nuanced manner.
+Viewing his desire through art and imagery as well as physical relationships with both males and female’s who can further his understanding and abilities.
+His true desires sitting firmly in his art form rather than physical love or desire.
+His final choices in defection are based on his desire to further develop his understanding and talents.
+Rather than emotional connections to friends, family or potential lovers.

 White Crow offers a beautiful and complex character study of a man equally complex in emotions, defiance and passion , but never truly sores to the heights it should in exploring the life of an artistic legend.
 Feeling overly crowded in its narrative, White Crow never fully allows the audience inside the childhood and adult emotions and experiences that led to a 23 year old to defect from their home country.
 However, it does engage and captivate throughout, offering some new perspectives, even if they are limited in fruition.